 Warning: Never try to game the system by creating multiple listings for the same location with slight variations.
 This violates most directory guidelines and can result in all your listings being removed.
 One accurate listing always beats multiple fake ones.

 Building citations is just the beginning.
-Maintaining them is the ongoing work that most businesses neglect.
+Maintaining them is the ongoing work most businesses neglect.
 Directories update their platforms, data aggregators change ownership, and information drifts out of sync over time.

 Schedule quarterly citation audits.
 Set a recurring calendar reminder to review your top 20 citations every three months.
-Check that information is still accurate, profiles are still active, and nothing’s changed without your knowledge.
+Check that the information is still accurate, profiles are still active, and nothing’s changed without your knowledge.

 Some directories purge inactive listings.
 If you haven’t logged in or updated your listing in years, the directory might remove it or mark it as unclaimed.
 Log into your major directory accounts at least twice a year to keep them active.